Real-Time Rendering of Dynamic Line Sets using Voxel Ray Tracing

-Dynamic molecular simulation methods generate an occupancy pyramid every frame in order to enable voxel cone tracing for simulated data \cite{staib2015, hermosilla2016high}.
+Molecular rendering methods generate an occupancy pyramid every frame to enable real-time voxel cone tracing for dynamic data \cite{staib2015, hermosilla2016high}.
 Staib et al. \cite{staib2015} voxelize spherical particles by rendering planar slices to a 3D texture, using multi-sampling to create a conservative, anti-aliased voxelization.
 Hermosilla et al. \cite{hermosilla2016high} voxelize molecules that consist of atoms and bonds, modeled by sphere and cylinder primitives, respectively.
-Occupancy is estimated by evaluating the primitive's signed distance function at the center of each voxel within the primitive's axis aligned bounding box.
-Like Hermosilla et al. \cite{hermosilla2016high} and Hsieh et al. \cite{hsieh2010} we use signed distance functions to estimate occupancy.
-However, since our line sets contain line segments that may span many voxels, it can be expensive to evaluate all voxels within the primitive's axis aligned bounding box.
+They estimate occupancy by evaluating the primitive's signed distance function at the center of each voxel within the primitive's \textit{Axis-Aligned Bounding Box} (AABB).
+Like Hermosilla et al. \cite{hermosilla2016high} and Hsieh et al. \cite{hsieh2010}, we use signed distance functions to estimate occupancy.
+However, since our line sets contain line segments that may be long, thin, and not axis-aligned, it can be expensive to evaluate all voxels within the primitive's AABB.
 To improve performance for conservative voxelization of line primitives, we present a voxel traversal algorithm that scales better with line segment length.